 Scan the Horizon.
 With the accelerated pace of technology and shifting consumer expectations, there are always new emerging trends that are impacting your business.
 See if you can address something new that’s cropped up in the past year.
 If you’re not sure where to start, see if any of these emerging trends are impacting your business.

 Find Someone to Help.
 Is there someone else at your organization who is already trying to solve a problem?
 Try and align your innovation efforts to this energy.
-Not only will you extend your program’s longevity and solve a new problem, you’ll start to see more progress as your ideation aligns to new business needs.
+Not only will you extend your program’s longevity and solve a new problem, but you’ll also start to see more progress as your ideation aligns with new business needs.

-To find more ideas for your next innovation campaign, download our infographic on the subject.
+To find more ideas for your next innovation campaign, get a demo or contact us.